 Your SLC Team

-Years worked for your current department and/or U of T: Four years at U of T
+Years worked for your current department and/or U of T: One year at Department of Computer Science

 Undergraduate major/specialist and institution: Major in biology for health science, double minor in professional writing and philosophy